-Research has shown that expressive art is an enormously effective means of helping traumatized children and adults cope with their traumas.
+Research has shown that expressive art is an enormously effective means of helping traumatized children cope with their traumas.
 It also gives them the tools necessary to lead productive lives.

 Providing art expression in a safe, therapeutic, and educational setting allows those effected to express residual anger, loss, pain and resentment, work through emotions related to trauma, and discover renewed hope.